MLB Report Card Grades for All 30 Teams Entering August

 They're also just a half-game up on the Yankees and four up on the Tampa Bay Rays.
 A club that was expected to waltz into the playoffs after acquiring ace Chris Sale in the offseason isn't exactly waltzing.

-They've lost six of their last 10.
+Boston's lost six of its last 10.
 Left-hander David Price is again battling elbow issues in addition to squabbling with ex-pitcher and current commentator Dennis Eckersley.

-The Sox addressed their glaring need at third base by trading for speedy Eduardo Nunez and girded the bullpen with right-hander Addison Reed.
+The Sox addressed their glaring need at third base by calling up top prospect Rafael Devers and trading for speedy Eduardo Nunez, who is now filling in for the injured Dustin Pedroia at second.
+They also girded the bullpen with right-hander Addison Reed.

 As first-place clubs go, though, Boston is far from secure.